johnpbloch/wordpress-core-installer/README.md

 ```
 "type": "wordpress-core",
 "require": {
-	"johnpbloch/wordpress-core-installer": "~0.1"
+	"johnpbloch/wordpress-core-installer": "^1.0"
 }
 ```

-By default, this package will install a WordPress Core type package in the `wordpress` directory.
+By default, this package will install a `wordpress-core` type package in the `wordpress` directory.
 To change this you can add the following to either your custom WordPress core type package or the root composer package:

 ```
 "extra": {